HSIE – Human Society and its Environment

 HSIE involves learning about the historical, contemporary and future of people and our world.
-It is the study of how humans interact within and between different societies, both built and natural.
+It is the study of human interaction within and between different societies, both built and natural.

 Stage 4 – Years 7 and 8

 Students study both Geography and History.
 In Geography, students study Global Geography exploring the diversity that exists in global communities and environments.
 History provides a study of the nature of history and historical sources, both archaeological and written.
 Students investigate ancient history from the time of the earliest human communities to the end of the ancient period (60,000BC – c.
 AD 650).

 Stage 5 – Year 9 and 10

 Students study a range of courses, both mandatory and elective.